Graduate Certificate Programs in Applied Behavior Analysis (ABA) - Online and Campus

 The programs listed below are examples of online graduate certificate programs in ABA that are offered by accredited non-profit colleges and universities and that provide a representative overview of online ABA graduate certificate programs in general.

 The Pennsylvania State University (Penn State) offers an online Graduate Certificate in Applied Behavior Analysis through Penn State World Campus.
 The 21-credit program is designed for students who have a bachelor’s degree and a background in education or human services.
 It offers an ABAI-verified curriculum that can help prepare students for eventual BCBA certification.
+(Note: Students interested in pursuing BCBA certification must complete a master’s degree program, but a master’s degree is not required for admission to the graduate certificate program.)
 Students in the program must complete six online courses and one week-long campus-based seminar held in August at Penn State’s University Park campus in conjunction with the National Autism Conference.
 The program’s online courses include: Foundations of Applied Behavior Analysis; Concepts and Principles of Applied Behavior Analysis; Assessment of Behavior in Contexts; Behavior Change Interventions and Management; Single Subject Research; and Ethical Considerations for Special Education Populations.
 Visit Penn State World Campus at www.worldcampus.psu.edu for additional information on the program.

 Drexel University has an online Graduate Certificate in Applied Behavior Analysis program that is designed for students who hold a master’s degree in either education or psychology.
 This post-master’s certificate program consists of seven 4.5 quarter-credit ABAI-verified courses, or a total of 21 traditional semester credits, and a clinical practicum that can be completed at the AJ Drexel Autism Institute in Philadelphia, PA or at an alternate site approved by the program.
 The courses required to earn the certificate include: Fundamental Elements of Behavior Change; Measurement and Experimental Design; Behavioral Assessment and Functional Analysis; Behavioral Interventions; Consultation, Systems Change, and Supervision; Ethical Considerations and Professional Conduct; and Applications of Fundamental Elements of Behavior Analysis.
 Visit Drexel University Online at www.online.drexel.edu for additional program details.